arviz-devs/arviz/doc/source/user_guide/label_guide.rst

 using the arguments passed to ArviZ plotting functions or sorting the underlying xarray Dataset.
-The first one is more convenient for single time ordering whereas the second is better if you want plots consistenly sorted that way and is also more flexible, using ArviZ args is more limited.
+The first one is more convenient for single time ordering whereas the second is better if you want plots consistently sorted that way and is also more flexible, using ArviZ args is more limited.

 Both alternatives have an important limitation though.
-Multidimension variables are always together.
+Multidimensional variables are always together.
 We can sort ``theta, mu, tau`` in any order, and within ``theta`` we can sort the schools in any order, but it's not possible to show half the schools, then ``mu`` and ``tau`` and then the rest of the schools.